-Thank you for choosing UF Health Central Florida (The Joint Center at UF Health Leesburg Hospital and The Joint Institute at UF Health The Villages® Hospital).
-Our commitment to patient care is focused on improving the health and quality of life of the individuals and the communities we serve.
+Thank you for choosing UF Health Central Florida (UF Health Leesburg Hospital - The Joint Center and UF Health The Villages® Hospital - The Joint Institute).
+Our commitment of patient care is focused on improving health and the quality of life of the individuals and the community we serve.
 Your decision to have elective joint replacement surgery is the first step towards a healthier lifestyle.

 Your physician has explained your procedure and what to expect following surgery.
-The purpose of this guide is to provide you with more information about what to expect prior to recovery and during recovery, what you can do to prevent complications, and how you can maximize your outcome.
-Although the health care team will assist you in your recovery, you and your family are the most important members of the team.
+The purpose of this guide is to provide you with more information about what to expect prior to, during recovery, what you can do to prevent any complications, and how you can maximize your outcome.
+Although the healthcare team will assist you in your recovery, you and your family are the most important members of the team.
 We believe knowledge and preparation before and after the operation will make your recovery easier.
-If you have any questions along to way, be sure to ask.
+If you have any questions along to way, be sure to ask them.
 We are here to help you achieve your goals and we want you to be satisfied with your experience.
 Our goal is excellent service, from start to finish.

 Feel free to write notes, add personal information, or mark important pages for easy reference.
-We encourage you to keep any additional materials that you receive throughout this process in your guidebook.
-Bring this guidebook with you to your appointments and on the day of surgery.
+We encourage you to keep any additional materials that you receive throughout this process in this guidebook.
+Please bring this guidebook with you to your appointments and on the day of surgery.